davidpaps/algorithms/README.md

 - Nodes are searched in the order they are added, therefore the data structure is called a `Queue`.
 A queue is known as a `FIFO` data structure (First In First Out) The first node added is frnt of the queue to be searched and so on.
 A queue can either `Enqueue` (add an item to the queue aka `Push`) or `Dequeue` (take an item off the queue aka `Pop`).

 - See the [Breadth First Search](python/breadth_first_search.py) file for examples of implementing graphs in Python using hash tables.
+See the [Breadth First Search](javascript/breadthFirstSearch.js) file for examples of implementing graphs in JavaScript using hash tables.

 - Graphs can be `Directed` or `Undirected`.
 A directed graph is where edges run from one node to another node in only 1 direction (with an arrow for the direction).
 So the node A pointing to a node B will have B as its neighbour, but Node B wil have no neighbours.
 An undirected graph will have a line edge between two nodes, and they will both be neighbours of eachother.
 If all edges in a graph point away from the original node then this is known as a `Tree`.